flipe-rodrigues/jeong2022-reanalysis/README.md

 # jeong2022-comment

+Matlab code for simulating experiments 1-5 from [Jeong et al. 2022](https://www.science.org/doi/10.1126/science.abq6740).

+### Jeong2022_preface.m
-### Jeong2022_preface is where all the model parameters are specified
+- is where all the model parameters are specified